SiliconLabs/wisun-br-linux-docker/README.md

 Use of a network with IPv6 connectivity is encouraged.
 If IPv6 is not available, the docker image will automatically switch to "local" mode.
-In local mode, the container and the WiSun nodes are able to reach themselves, but communication with outside is not possible.
+In local mode, the container and the WiSun nodes are able to reach themselves, but communication with the outside is not possible.
 See also [Bugs and limitations](#bugs-and-limitations).

 Installation
 ------------

-Pre-build image is not (yet) available.
-You have to build image yourself.
+A pre-build image is not (yet) available.
+You have to build an image yourself.

 Install docker: